dmitrynovik/NetEnumerableExtensions/README.md

 var concurrentQueue = queue.AsConcurrent();
 ```

-## Dictionaries: one line retrieval
+## Dictionaries: one line safe retrieval
 No need to call of .Contains(key) to prevent KeyNotFoundException.
 No need to do TryGetValue either - it takes a few lines.
 Get back NULL or any other default(TValue) if the key is missing in a single call - and in most cases that's exactly what you need
 ```
 var value = dictionary.GetOrDefault(key); // returns value | default(TValue)